 This is my first attempt at these rather challenging Italian pastries – pastries I had never heard of until I tried one very recently and was immediately smitten.
 It goes without saying that I had to have a go at making these.
 Continue reading “Sfogliatella pastries with a honey, orange & pistachio filling”

 Focaccia remains up there in my top breads, in terms of making and eating, and while a standard focaccia is a delight, I love experimenting with flavours.
-Continue reading “Very easy anchovy, onion & garlic focaccia”
+Continue reading “Fool-proof anchovy, onion & garlic focaccia”

 Bruschetta is one of those things that cannot fail to put a smile on my face when I eat it.
 Perfect as a starter, served with barbeque food or just as a light bite at any time of the day, one slice is never enough.
 Continue reading “Bruschetta: when simplicity reigns!”